 Students working with Dr. Jia would be located at the Agricultural and Biosystems Engineering Department of North Dakota State University in Fargo, ND.
 Examples of work projects including water quality monitoring in tile drained fields, saline water infiltration and modeling, develop outreach videos, attend field days, give presentations to producers, and write an extension publication.

-John McMaine is an Assistant Professor and SDSU Extension State Specialist in the Agricultural and Biosystems Engineering department at South Dakota State University.
+John McMaine is the Griffith Chair in Agriculture and Water Resources and an Assistant Professor and Extension State Specialist in the Agricultural and Biosystems Engineering department at South Dakota State University.
 His water management and water quality outreach and extension efforts span the agriculture/urban spectrum with projects related to tile drainage, rain gardens, soil health, and flood mitigation.
 Growing up on a small farm in Kentucky provided ample opportunity to get his hands dirty with agricultural and natural systems and instilled an interest of the interaction between water, the environment, and society.
 His Kentucky roots also gave him an appreciation for playing and watching basketball and he and a team of colleagues and farmer friends annually play intramural basketball against students at SDSU.
 Dr. McMaine’s team has never led in these games.
-You can follow along with John’s activities on Twitter – @SDSUExtWaterMan.

 Students working with Dr. McMaine would be based on the campus of South Dakota State University in beautiful, Brookings, South Dakota.
 Examples of work projects include tracer studies on aged bioreactors, water quality and hydraulic performance of rain gardens, tile water quality monitoring, determining dynamic soil moisture in various agricultural management systems, and opportunities to interact with various stakeholder groups including farmers, municipal technical staff, and the general public.